A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: The Graphical Multi-fidelity Gaussian Process model

-The key idea in this recursive reformulation is to \textit{split} $\mathcal{G}$ into separate sub-graphs, perform training and prediction on each sub-graph, then \textit{combine} this information over the full graph $\mathcal{G}$ to predict the highest-fidelity code.
-This is facilitated by the following model reformulation, which we later show yields the same predictive distribution as the GMGP model \eqref{eqn:GMGPR_Linear} under certain conditions:
+\cbl{The key idea for the r-GMGP is to recursively perform model training and prediction at each depth level of $\mathcal{G}$, beginning with source (i.e., depth 0) nodes, then continuing for higher depth nodes until the highest-fidelity node is reached. } This is facilitated by the following recursive computation of the predictive distribution, which we later show yields the desired predictive mean and variance from the GMGP \eqref{eqn:GMGPR_Linear} under certain conditions:

-Here, $Z^*_{t'}(\cdot)=[Z_{t'}(\cdot)| \{\bs{z}_m\}_{m \in \text{Anc}(t')},\bs{z}_{t'}]$ is the \textit{posterior} distribution at node $t'$, conditional on data from both node $t'$ and its ancestor nodes $\text{Anc}(t')$, i.e., nodes $u$ such that there exists a path from $u$ to $t'$.
-The same GP priors \eqref{eq:GMGPR_disc} are assigned for the discrepancy terms $\delta_t(\bs{x})$.
-The key difference between the recursive GMGP (or r-GMGP) model \eqref{eqn:GMGPR_Linear_rec} and the GMGP model \eqref{eqn:GMGPR_Linear} is that, in place of $Z_{t'}(\bs{x})$ (the \textit{prior} of the parent simulation) for the GMGP model, the r-GMGP model uses $Z^*_{t'}(\bs{x})$, the \textit{posterior} of the parent simulation conditional on data.
+Here, $Z^*_{t'}(\cdot)=[Z_{t'}(\cdot)| \{\bs{z}_m\}_{m \in \text{Anc}(t')},\bs{z}_{t'},\cbl{\Theta_{t'}}]$ is the \textit{posterior} distribution at node $t'$, conditional on data from both $t'$ and its ancestor nodes $\text{Anc}(t')$, i.e., nodes $u$ where there exists a path from $u$ to $t'$. \cbl{The exact expression for $Z^*_{t'}(\cdot)$ is given in Equation \eqref{eqn:rec_pred} below, with $T$ replaced by the current node.} The same GP priors \eqref{eq:GMGPR_disc} are assigned for the discrepancy terms $\delta_t(\bs{x})$.
+The key difference between the recursive GMGP (r-GMGP) formulation \eqref{eqn:GMGPR_Linear_rec} and the GMGP \eqref{eqn:GMGPR_Linear} is that, in place of $Z_{t'}(\bs{x})$ (the \textit{prior} of the parent simulation) for the GMGP, the r-GMGP uses $Z^*_{t'}(\bs{x})$, the \textit{posterior} of the parent simulation given data.